multiversx/mx-docs/docs/developers/tutorials/staking-contract.md

         });
 ```

 Because we're trying to add a new user, which has no staking entry yet, the decoding fails.
-For as simple `BigUint`, decoding from an empty storage yields the `0` value, which is exactly what we want, but for a struct type, it cannot give us any default value.
+For a simple `BigUint`, decoding from an empty storage yields the `0` value, which is exactly what we want, but for a struct type, it cannot give us any default value.

 For this reason, we have to add some additional checks.
 The endpoint implementations will have to be changed to the following (the rest of the code remains the same):
 ```rust